Victoralm/CompletePracticalLinqTutorialInCSharp/Course/MasterLinq/Section02.md

 -   Yield Return enables deferred execution of queries.
 -   LINQ queries built with deferred operators will fire up only at the iteration step.
 -   LINQ queries built with deferred operators will throw exceptions only at the iteration step.
-(ATENTION: Doesn't look to be the case with .Net v5.0.400)
+(ATTENTION: Doesn't look to be the case with .Net v5.0.400)
 -   Be careful with closures taken from within `for` and `foreach` loops.
 The results may be unexpected.
 -   Be careful altering a list, you can't mindlessly modify the list within a